sigmacoy/sigmacoy/README.md

 # Hello, I'm Mc Cauley!

-• a Computer Science student, passionate about both AI Engineer as career path.
+• a Computer Science student, focused on pursuing a career as a Full-Stack SWE and AI Engineer.

 ## About Me